 While there was suitable Dakota skipper habitat identified during field surveys, it is located outside of the construction limits.
 During construction activities, the suitable habitat area would be fenced to prevent direct impacts.
-In addition, a 15 mph speed limit would be maintained within a 0.6-mile radius of the identified Dakota skipper habitat (RP 121.5 to RP 122.9) for all construction vehicles traveling off of the existing roadway within the limits of construction from June 15 to July 15.
-As such, the project may affect, but is not likely to adversely affect, the Dakota skipper.
-Due to disturbance and conversion of potential habitat, the project may affect, but is not likely to adversely affect, the gray wolf, whooping crane, and northern long-eared bat.

-In the event that any threatened or endangered species are identified within 1 mile of construction activities, the contractor would be required to notify the project engineer immediately.
-The project engineer would then cease all construction activities; establish a minimum 0.5mile avoidance area; and immediately notify and coordinate with the USFWS, FHWA, and NDDOT.
+In addition, a 15-mph speed limit would be maintained within a 0.6-mile radius of the identified Dakota skipper habitat (RP 121.5 to RP 122.9) for all construction vehicles traveling off of the existing roadway within the limits of construction from June 15 to engineer would then cease all construction activities; establish a minimum 0.5-mile avoidance area; and immediately notify and coordinate with the USFWS, FHWA, and NDDOT.
 The contractor would not resume work within the avoidance area until the project engineer has confirmed with the agencies that work may proceed (i.e., either species have left the area or approved minimization measures have been implemented).
 A threatened and endangered species poster or pamphlet would be provided on all job sites.
-In addition, the NDDOT Utility Engineer or consultant would request that utility companies install line markers (bird diverters) on overhead utility lines to be raised, lowered, and/ or moved to reduce the risk of flight collisions for birds, including the whooping crane.
+In addition, the NDDOT Utility Engineer or consultant would request that utility companies install line markers (bird diverters) on overhead utility lines to be raised, lowered, and/or moved to reduce the risk of flight collisions for birds, including the whooping crane.
 The utility company would determine the type, number and placement/spacing of the line markers and may conclude that the placement of line markers is not feasible in certain situations.